neurospin/fMRI_workshop/README.md

+# NeuroSpin fMRI workshop 2023
+February 14-15-16
+Organization: Pauline Favre
+Speakers:
+- Day 1: Preprocessing.
+Antonio Moreno, Yann Leprince
+- Day 2: Encoding analyses.
+Florent Meyniel
+- Day 3: Decoding analyses and functional connectivity.
+Bertrand Thirion

+# Videos of the talk
+Available soon

+# Slides
+Slides from the different speakers

-# fMRI_workshop
+# Notebooks

-Material for fMRI training that takes place at Neurospin
+Notebooks for fMRI training that took place at Neurospin.
+There are two options to run the notebooks.

 ## Binder link: